 Philippe Lamberts, co-leader of the Greens, said, “to make a stable majority in this parliament, the Greens are now indispensable.”

 European leaders meet in Brussels on 28 May 2019 to discuss the outcome of the latest European election.
 Party leaders will negotiate a coalition and top job nominations over the upcoming weeks.

 “There is no chance for any cooperation with extremists from the left and from the right,” says Manfred Weber; Weber is the EPP’s main candidate for the presidency of the European Commission.

-British politician Nigel Farage’s Brexit party is on course to be one of the biggest single parties in the parliament; other major winners include German Chancellor Angela Merkel’s CDU/CSU alliance and Matteo Salvini’s right-wing Lega Nord in Italy.
+Ironically, British politician Nigel Farage’s Brexit party is on course to be one of the biggest single parties in the parliament as the British economy continues to deteriorate; other major winners include German Chancellor Angela Merkel’s CDU/CSU alliance and Matteo Salvini’s right-wing Lega Nord in Italy.
 Other parties that posted significant gains included Marine Le Pen’s National Rally, and Spain’s Socialists.

 European election in line with broader trend